SkohTV/SkohTV/README.md

 # Hi, I'm Skoh !
-Hi, I'm a first year student in Computer Science, doing a bunch of personnal projects.
+Hi, I'm a second year student in Computer Science, doing a bunch of personnal projects.
 I'm also a small content creator that makes videos and livestreams on my free time.

 <br>